lordareicgnon/Walk_likelihood/README.md

 The maximum number of iterations for WLCF

 __thr_WLCF:__ ___float, default=0.99___
-The maximum number of interations for WLCF
+The halting threshold for WLCF

 __bifurcation_type:__ ___{'random', 'NMF'}, default=random___
 The method used for initilizing bifurcation.